gina-t/github-actions-pipeline/README.md

 touch .github/workflows/test-on-pr.yml
 ```

-14. In Render dashboard, create a new web service, connect your repo.
+14. In Render dashboard, create a new web service and connect your repo.

 15. After the service is created, disable auto-deploy and copy the deploy hook URL.